pts/latex-uni8/README.txt

 * \usepackage{soul} (or a variation of it, if available).
 * It makes the \ul command (as defined in soul.sty) should just work with footnotes and automatic hyphenation as well.
+* It makes \hyphenation{...} exceptions work properly, even with accented characters specified usually, encoded with the input encoding (UTF-8 by default).
+(For lualatex, it makes \patterns{...} work similarly.)

 Usage recommendations and best practices: